 Nobody wants to sit through a boring speech.
 Speaking is a learned skill.
 Not every person who is smart, or has accomplished something cool, should be invited to deliver a presentation.

 But humor can be scary and not everyone is naturally funny.
+Many speakers avoid any use of “funny”.
 When I began my career as a speaker I thought I had to prove to everyone that I was smart.
-I was frightened to look as if my content was weak.
+I was frightened if I was funny people would think my content was weak.
 I wanted to come off as a professional.
+But a speaker who tries to be appear smart usually fails to engage.

 My early corporate presentations were all “meat”.
 I stayed away from trying to do anything that could bring my credibility into question.
 That meant no joking around.
 No playing with the audience.
 My job was to educate and share ideas, and I was good at my job.